trancen/VoltageDivider/README.md

 # ESP32-C3 Voltage Divider Calculator

+## About

+Originally, this application was developed to design a voltage divider for an ESP32 project, but it can be used for any voltage divider circuit using the resistors you have available.

+## Overview

 This Python application helps design voltage dividers for the ESP32-C3 microcontroller by calculating the best resistor pairs from a user-defined list to achieve a desired output voltage, ensuring compatibility with the ESP32-C3's ADC (max 3.3V).
 It also suggests resistors to purchase for exact voltage outputs and lists achievable voltages with available resistors.

 ## Features